Work Package 4 - Morbidity associated with Congenital Anomalies

 - Evaluate the morbidity of children with specific congenital anomalies with respect to prescription of medications for infections and respiratory illness (UU).

 - Evaluate geographic variations in morbidity across Europe for children with congenital anomalies and investigating risk factors and possible explanations for observed health inequalities (UU)

-For each task the lead partner (RSD, UU, FIN, QMUL) will be responsible for completing literature reviews on the topic, designing study protocols, organising subgroup meetings, receiving data from WP2 Central Results Repository, analysing data and writing final reports/scientific papers.
+For each task the lead partner (RSD, UU, THL, SGUL) will be responsible for completing literature reviews on the topic, designing study protocols, organising subgroup meetings, receiving data from WP2 Central Results Repository, analysing data and writing final reports/scientific papers.

 Each partner/registry is responsible for performing local analyses and aggregating the data, sending the results to the Central Results Repository, and taking part in a discussion of results and commenting on drafts of each paper.
 Analysis will be done for standard EUROCAT subgroups of specific congenital anomalies (for example spina bifida, Tetralogy of Fallot, esophageal atresia, club foot and many others).